shahbaz-momi/libjam-mt/README.md

 - In the `./run` script there is a line which calls `export LD_PRELOAD`.
 This sets the library locations relative to my system and must be change to the locations of where the same libraries reside on your system.
 - You may need a reboot.
 - You must run as `root` because the C lib needs access to `/dev/input/eventX`
 - You may need to change the `/dev/input/eventX` number.
-You can change this in ./src/com/asdev/libjam/mt/TouchHandler.java in the main method.
-The line `start(4)` should be replaced with `start(event_device_number)`
+You can change this in ./run.
+In the line `java -D...` the last parameter should be replaced with your event device number

 NOTE: the `export LD_PRELOAD` is required when running because the C lib can't find them.
 You should run this line before you start the actual Java application.